-Among fishing license purchasers, about 1 in 6 purchased their most recent license online.
-Target these groups with new technologies, particularly for purchasing or renewing a license: those in the higher education bracket; young people; those from the Northeast region; and those in the higher income category.
+female; in the lower income category; from a small city or town; and without children in the household.
 (Note that the characteristics listed above are not meant to describe a single person; rather, the analysis examined discreet groups defined by the given characteristic.)